daily Broadcast

 And some of you are so doggone smart and so doggone gifted that you actually figure out how to quench your thirst, and you’re successful and you’re smart and you become wealthy and you have great positions.
 And you end up with what everyone else wants in life.

 And then you look in the mirror and you look down in your soul and it is empty.
-And you can’t figure it out.
+And you can’t figure it out, because you say, I believe in God.
+I go to church 1.6 times a month.

 But the fact of the matter is, is you’re not searching.
 You’re not studying the Bible like you learned to read code and develop code.
 You’re not studying the Bible the way you did a musical instrument.
 You’re not studying the Bible the way you had your kids doing ballet or athletics.
 You’re not studying the Bible the way that you started out with physics.

 You’re not taking the Bible the way you did when you were in that startup and everybody knew that you need to give your life to a startup or they don’t work.
-And God is saying, in the words of Jesus, “Come and drink of Me.
-Come and drink.”
+And God is saying, in the words of Jesus, “Come and drink of Me.”